Hefazat-e-Islam Bangladesh: Allegations of links with Jamaat-e-Islami

-Allegations of links with pro-Taliban leaders
+Relationship with Pro-Taliban leaders

 Maulana Habibur Rahman, a madrasa principal of Sylhet and one of the organisers of Hefazat-e Islam's 5 May protest, claimed that he met Osama bin Laden and members of the banned militant organisation Harkat-ul-Jihad al-Islami, in 1998.
 However, Hefazat leaders have condemned Harkat-ul-Jihad al-Islami and Al-Qaeda and its leader Ayman al-Zawahiri.
 In 2014, Hefazat spokesman Azizul Haque Islamabadi said:

 There is prevailing a congenial and peaceful environment in Bangladesh.
 People are living in peace and in such a situation the announcement by Al-Qaeda chief Zawahiri has made the people fearful and worried.
 Bangladesh had experienced earlier militant activities and terrorism by Jamaat-ul-Mujahideen and Harkat-ul-Jihad.
 But they could not emerge successful and Al-Qaeda would not come out successful in Bangladesh despite their announcement.

 The German ambassador to Bangladesh Albrecht Conze opined that Hefazat demands fundamentalism in Bangladesh.
 However, in 2014, diplomats from the American embassy in Bangladesh met with the leaders of Hefazat and discussed their demands.